My dogs are curious, especially with food. If something smells good, they'll eat it!

 Some common household items can cause more than a little intestinal or gastric upset.

-- Water based paints - Can irritate your dogs mucous membranes.
+Water based paints - Can irritate your dogs mucous membranes.
 These can cause vomiting and nausea.

-- Toilet Bowl Water - Toilets that use toilet cleaners are potentially hazardous to dogs.
+Toilet Bowl Water - Toilets that use toilet cleaners are potentially hazardous to dogs.

-- Glue Traps - Glue Traps contain chemicals which can cause gastric upset.
+Glue Traps - Glue Traps contain chemicals which can cause gastric upset.

-- Glow Sticks or Jewelry - These contain DBP, Dibutyl Phathalate.
+Glow Sticks or Jewelry - These contain DBP, Dibutyl Phathalate.
 This can cause drooling, gagging and vomiting in dogs.

-Call your Veterinarian as well as a Pet Poison Hotline Number immediately.
+If your dog eats something, time is of the essence.
+Call your Veterinarian and a Pet Poison Hotline Number immediately.

 Be prepared with the following information:

 - How long ago did he or she eat it?